ctb/titus-blog/src/2017-pof-the-talk-i-didnt-give.rst

-This last issue, archivability, is both somewhat technical and important - so I decided to move that to a new blog post, `"How I learned to stop worrying and love the archivability crisis"
+This last issue, archivability, is both somewhat technical and important - so I decided to move that to a new blog post, `"How I learned to stop worrying and love the coming archivability crisis in scientific software"
 <http://ivory.idyll.org/blog/2017-pof-software-archivability.html>`__.

 Concluding thoughts